Stress At Work

 For employees that are struggling with workload related stress, Mind has some key tips:

-• Try to balance your time.
+- Try to manage your time.

 Lack of control